murage-poc/php-mvc-template/README.md

 ### How to quickly setup
 * Ensure you have [composer](www.getcomposer.org) installed (Adding library using composer help you get rid of adding each required class manually.
                                                              )
-    * You can use composer to create the project using `composer create-project murage/mvc`
+    * You can use composer to create the project using `composer create-project murage/mvc demo` (replace `demo` with your project name)
     * or download the project in zip format [here](https://codeload.github.com/mimidotsuser/mvc-template/zip/mvc) and extract it to your http server.
 * In the root folder, run composer install
 * Rename example.env file in the root folder to .env and  modify the values as appropriate